ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/015-virtual-webcam-and-outputs.md

 Activate NDI Output by picking a video resolution in <samp>Outputs</samp> ➝ <samp>NDI® Output</samp>.

 Once activated, NDI Output will remain on until it is turned off in the <samp>Outputs</samp> menu or by clicking on the red {% inlineicon ndi_out 15 redbutton %}NDI Output Button{% endinlineicon %} button in the top left corner of the Main Window.

+## DeckLink Output (Pro Only)

+DeckLink Output provides the ability to send your broadcast to any [Blackmagic DeckLink](https://www.blackmagicdesign.com/products/decklink) devices that support video output.

+Activate NDI Output by picking a DeckLink outut device in <samp>Outputs</samp> ➝ <samp>DeckLink Output</samp>.

+Once activated, DeckLink Output will remain on until it is turned off in the <samp>Outputs</samp> menu.